Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the frequency of each character in a string.
 - Write a program to remove all duplicates from a string.

+30. Day 30 (30rd July 20204)
+- Write a Python program to replace all vowels in a string with a specified character.
+- Write a program to find the first non-repeating character in a string.